Jack Suwinski Player Props: Pirates vs. Dodgers

 Jack Suwinski At The Plate

-- In 26 games this season (35.6%), Suwinski has picked up an RBI, and in nine of those games (12.3%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- In 36.5% of his games this year, Suwinski has picked up at least one RBI.
+In nine of those games (12.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

+- In 37.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (10.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.